Wacky-Mole/WackysDatabase/README.md

 ###  ContainerData

+ Don't mess with the container size (width and height): I added for someone, but this will mess up things.
+Use AzuContainers
 - `Width` (int): The width of the container.
 - `Height` (int): The height of the container.
 - `CheckWard` (bool): Indicates whether the container checks for ward placement.